warmist/scripts/docs/dwarf-op.rst

     In addition to a bell shaped p-value curve for the levels, there is additionally a standard deviation used to generate the value once a level has been selected, this makes the bell curve not so bell shaped in the end.
-Labours do not follow the same stat system and are more uniformly random, which are compensated for in the description of jobs/professions.
+Labors do not follow the same stat system and are more uniformly random, which are compensated for in the description of jobs/professions.

 ``jobs``